-H. Dieter Steklis, Ph.D., is Associate Dean for Academic Affairs and Adjunct Professor of Psychology at the University of Arizona South.
+H. Dieter Steklis, Ph.D. is Professor of Practice in the School of Animal and Comparative Biomedical Sciences, in the College of Agriculture and Life Sciences.
 He joined forces with the McClelland Institute to further the research of the “Fathers, Parenting, and Families” Initiative.
 Dr. Steklis’ present research focuses on the comparative study of personality and temperament, cognitive and emotional differences between apes and humans, and paternal behavior in mountain gorillas.

 Dr. Steklis earned his Ph.D. in Anthropology from the University of California, Berkeley.
 He then began his academic career at Rutgers University.
 Dr. Steklis’ research, scholarship, and teaching interest span several disciplines including comparative anatomy, neurobiology, biological anthropology, and primatology.